getkuby/kuby-core/README.md

 1. **Yarn phase**: Runs `yarn install`, which installs all the JavaScript dependencies listed in your app's package.json.
 1. **Copy phase**: Copies your app's source code into the image.
 1. **Assets phase**: Compiles assets managed by both the asset pipeline and webpacker.
-1. **Webserver phase**: Instructs the Docker image use the specified webserver to run your app.
-Currently only the Rails default, [Puma](https://github.com/puma/puma), is supported.
+1. **Webserver phase**: Instructs the Docker image to use a webserver to run your app.
+Currently only the Rails default, [Puma](https://github.com/puma/puma), is supported (including puma in your Gemfile is all you need to do - no other configuration is necessary).

 Phases are just Ruby classes that respond to the `apply_to(dockerfile)` method.
 You can define your own custom phases and insert them into the build process.